mattihicks/matthewmatthew/_posts/2018-10-11-getting-researchy.markdown

 Over the past two years at EF I've been the primary researcher on all of our projects, as we've had no dedicated UX Researcher.
 Before EF I was working as a designer in the research division of Novartis with also no dedicated researcher.
 So doing research - contextual inquiry, workshops, interviews, etc - was an absolute critical part of my work.
 But I never thought I would do it full time, until I presented some research findings I did last April and then again in early August that convinced me - and senior leadership in my team - that this is the direction I should head.

 But WTF, Matti?
-You're a designer, you love pixels, you love code, you love color and typography and layout.
+You're a designer, you love pixels, you love code, you love color and typography and flows.
 Yes I do!
 I still do.
 But I also love writing interview scripts, conducting fieldwork, designing surveys, asking hard questions.
 I love diving deep into the questions, and being surprised by what people tell me.
 I love communicating findings to the creative and engineering teams, and getting them excited about asking questions and pursuing their own research.

 So where am I headed, what I am doing?
 I'm getting all researchy, I'm becoming a UX Researcher*.